 A writer is one of the best work-from-home jobs for those who are living with bipolar disorder because this career allows you to work at your own pace.
 You can take time off when you need it and, as a result, avoid becoming too stressed out.

-Writing provides a great outlet for creative expression, which can help to manage mood swings and other symptoms related with this disorder.
+Writing provides a great outlet for creative expression, which can help to manage mood swings and other symptoms related to this disorder.